pragdave/cs3342_09/README.md

 ## A2.6

-There are infinite valid sentences because
+There are infinite valid sentences because it can be any combination of words as there is no specification on length, only validity.

 ## Q2.7 (1 point for the level, 2 for the sentence)